FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

 -  Floodplain to Channel
 -  Culvert equation

-This example shows a culvert that connects a basin to a channel.
+This example shows a culvert that connects a basin to a channel laterally.

+.. important:: The structure always connects to left bank of a channel regardless of which bank the structure is positioned on.
+   This is because the structure connects to the cross section and the reference point is always the left bank grid element number.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau014.png

-The culvert is assigned to the channel cross section.
+- The culvert is assigned to the channel cross section.
-That is why the feature must be applied to a left bank channel node.
+- That is why the feature must be applied to a left bank channel node.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau015.png

-In this case the stage of the water in the channel may cause submergence.
-The tailwater switch should be set to Reduced Discharge and upstream flow allowed.

-The culvert length is 118ft.
+- The culvert length is 118ft.

-This is a pedestrian crossing so the culvert height must be at least 8 ft.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau016.png

+- This is a pedestrian crossing so the culvert height must be at least 8 ft.
-The width of the structure is approximately 12 ft.
+- The width of the structure is approximately 12 ft.

-There are 30-degree wingwalls.
+- There are 30-degree wingwalls.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau017.png

-Fill the table form.
+- The stage of the water in the channel will result in a tailwater control.
+- The tailwater switch should be set to Reduced Discharge and upstream flow allowed.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau018.png

-Fill in Rating Table data.
+Table Editor data

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau019.png